 These side effects are likely to pass with time, as the body adjusts to the treatment, but if they persist or you find them very bothersome, you should seek immediate medical help.
 This should also be the procedure if you start experiencing the symptoms of an allergic reaction, which may include swelling of the face lips or tongue and breathing difficulties.

-121doc work with registered doctors and pharmacies, making it safe and convenient for patients, who are already using Lisinopril, to get a repeat prescription online.
-Thanks to our online consultation service, our doctors are able to evaluate your health and then provide a prescription, if it's suitable.
+121doc work with qualified doctors and pharmacies, making it safe and convenient for patients, who are already using Lisinopril, to get a repeat prescription online.
+Thanks to our online consultation service, our partner doctors are able to evaluate your health and then provide a prescription, if it's suitable.
 Patients should just ensure that they complete the online consultation, which is quick and free, as thoroughly as possible when they place their order.

 If a prescription is approved it will be forwarded to our pharmacy the very same day where it will be dispatched for next day delivery as soon as possible.
-If our doctor feels that it's not safe to provide you with a repeat prescription, you will not be charged and you are welcome to get in contact with our patient support team if you have questions.
+If our partner doctor feels that it's not safe to provide you with a repeat prescription, you will not be charged and you are welcome to get in contact with our patient support team if you have questions.
 We offer multiple treatments at 121 doc for high blood pressure.
 For more information visit amlodipine, Ramipril and bendroflumenthiazide pages.

 Reachable and friendly patient supportPatient Service Online now: Mon-Fri 08:00-18:00